Arish82/Cloud-Computing/Create and Manage Cloud Resources.md

 ###  Sending traffic to your instances
   <ul>
 ##### Enter the following command to view the external IP address of the www-rule forwarding rule used by the load balancer
     <li>gcloud compute forwarding-rules describe www-rule --region us-central1</li>
 ##### Use curl command to access the external IP address, replacing IP_ADDRESS with an external IP address from the previous command
     <li>while true; do curl -m1 IP_ADDRESS; done</li>
   </ul>

 ##  Create an HTTP load balancer
   <ul>
-####  First, create the load balancer template:
+    <h3> First, create the load balancer template:</h3>
     <ul>
       gcloud compute instance-templates create lb-backend-template \<br>
    --region=us-central1 \<br>